honno/honno.github.io/_includes/home/main-text.md

   * **MTR traversal**
     : [Source](https://github.com/Honno/mtr-traversal){: class='gh'}

     Various utilities for a user to find out information pertaining to use of the Hong Kong train network.
-Includes creation of a graph data structure, and implementation of path finding using breadth-first search (in hindsight A* would of been nice).
+Includes creation of a graph data structure, and implementation of path finding using breadth-first search.

     * Java
     {: class='langs'}